aritraghsh09/GaMPEN/README.md

 large numbers of galaxies.
 GaMPEN also automatically crops input galaxy images to an optimal size before morphological parameter estimation.

+GaMPEN's predicted uncertainties have been shown to be upto ~60% more accurate compared to traditional light-profile fitting codes.
 GaMPEN can be adapted to work on both ground and space-based imaging;
 and to predict both parametric and non-parametric estimates of morphology.